 Always make sure this person is qualified to offer these things.
 Make sure they provide information about what makes them qualified to offer whatever it is their offering.
 Typically a few things you can look for are…

 - Do they have credentials?
 All those letters after a person’s name can get confusing, but if the person running the site is putting themselves forth as an expert or selling a treatment program or therapy, you want to be sure to know what these credentials mean.
 Don’t assume credentials mean something relevant to grief and/or mental health because often they do not.
 Some credentials indicate the person has gone to school for a long time and/or has extensive training.
-Other credentials mean a person took a 3 hour online course.
+Other credentials mean a person took a 3-hour online course.
 Try doing a Google search to find out what the credentials mean and if that doesn’t work, you can always send the author an email and ask.

 - Do they have education and/or training?
 Does the website author(s) note any special education or training that makes them qualified to offer education, training, or treatment?

-- Do they write well informed and/or well researched articles?
+- Do they write well informed and/or well-researched articles?
 Some websites gear their articles towards taking complex concepts and breaking them down (explaining them) in a way that makes the topic easier to understand.
 Although authors of these articles are sometimes established experts, they are often just authors who put time into researching and learning about given concept so they can then help others understand it better.
 In these instances, look for references, trust your gut, and if you are unsure about the content, check it against other articles on the Internet.

 If a person is offering peer support, sharing their story, or writing about their grief experience…

 Many people find reading other’s stories helpful.
 Also, one can often find peer support in the comment sections and social media pages of individual bloggers.
-As we mentioned before, it’s important remember that everyone has a different grief experience.
+As we mentioned before, it’s important to remember that everyone has a different grief experience.
 You can take comfort in the universality and similarity of grief experiences, but try not to expect complete sameness.
 Try and learn from your differences, but be careful when drawing comparisons or making judgments.
 Finally, remember that what works for one person will not work for all.
 It’s great if you can learn from the experience and advice of others, but always check this advice against your reality and decide whether it’s truly helpful for your unique situation.